Anglican Church of Papua New Guinea: Australian bishops

 At the creation of the independent province in 1977, the one Diocese of New Guinea was divided in five; Hand became Bishop of Port Moresby and also became the first archbishop.

 Archbishops

 The first archbishop and Primate of Papua New Guinea was David Hand, the last Australian bishop.
 Succeeding primates also retained their diocesan sees until the consecration of Joseph Kopapa, who was primate from 2010 to 2012.
 Before his election to the primacy, Kopapa was Bishop of Popondota — but, prior to the primatial election, it was decided that the primate would have no diocesan responsibilities and would take on a solely national role.
-The last archbishop, Archbishop Migi, was acting diocesan bishop of the islands during a vacancy in See.
-The primacy is currently vacant, Archbishop Migi having resigned in May 2020 due to ill health and died in October 2020.
+The last archbishop, Archbishop Migi, was acting diocesan bishop of the islands during a vacancy in See. after Archbishop Migi's resignation in May 2020 due to ill health (and later died in October 2020.).
+Senior Bishop Nathan Ingen became Primate (Acting) on 11 May, 2022 till present.